maestrano/maestrano-rails/README.md

 ```

 ### Controller setup
 The last step of integrating single sign-on with Maestrano is to customize the consume action of the SamlController.
-This action represents the last step of Single Sign-On handshake and should handle user finding/creation, group finding/creation, user-group relationship and finally user sign in.
+This action represents the last step of single sign-on handshake and should handle user finding/creation, group finding/creation, user-group relationship and finally user sign in.

 The controller is located here: app/controllers/maestrano/auth/saml_controller.rb